 Cats meow (and don’t meow!) for a number of reasons.
-When they’re kittens, they mew to their mothers when they’re cold, hungry, or scared.
-As they get older, they learn different ways to vocalize and interact with other cats, usually by yowling or hissing.
-Meowing is an adult cat’s main way of communicating with people.
-But if your cat is constantly meowing, it can be really unpleasant.
+It all starts when they’re kittens — they meow to their mothers when they’re cold, hungry, or scared.
+As they get older, little felines learn different ways to vocalize and interact with other cats, usually by yowling or hissing.
+But meowing is an adult cat’s way to communicate with people.
+It’s nice to have a little chat with your tiny tiger, though constant meowing can be really unpleasant.

 If you regularly ask yourself, “Why is my cat crying?” and “Why do cats meow so much?” you’re in the right place.

-The first step to getting your cat to quiet down is to figure out why they’re meowing.
-Crying for attention will require something different than crying in pain.
-Here are some of the most common reasons cats meow continually and solutions that can help you both.
+To get your cat to quiet down, you need to figure out why they’re meowing in the first place.
+Crying for attention will require a different response than crying in pain.
+Here are some of the most common reasons why cats meow continually and solutions that can help you both.

 They’re lonely and want to chat with you

 The problem: If your cat spends long hours at home alone, she may be lonely.
 While kitties are not the most social animals, they do enjoy company from time to time.
 Your cat may greet you when you come home or meow when she walks into the room.
 Some cats like to mimic humans and join in regular conversations, too.

 The solution: Consider leaving out some toys to entertain her while you’re gone.
 You can get a kitty condo or interactive toys.
 You can also put a bird feeder outside her favorite window to attract birds and provide hours of entertainment, or play a video created just for cats on YouTube.

 The problem: Is your cat crying nonstop anytime someone enters the kitchen in particular?
 She’s probably begging for food, even if it’s not her usual mealtime.
 Some cats become very vocal when they believe it’s time to be fed.